inloco/incognia-go/README.md

 ### Registering Payment or Login without evaluating its risk assessment

-Turning off the risk assessment evaluation allows you to register a new transaction (Login or Payment), but the response (`TransactionAssessment` and `SignupAssessment`) will be empty.
+Turning off the risk assessment evaluation allows you to register a new transaction (Login or Payment), but the response (`TransactionAssessment`) will be empty.
 For instance, if you're using the risk assessment only for some payment transactions, you should still register all the other ones: this will avoid any bias on the risk assessment computation.

 To register a login or a payment without evaluating its risk assessment, you should use the `Eval *bool` attribute as follows: